YoussefMroue/ProjectOneTeamJay/README.md

  * __output folder:__ This folder contains png files for any visualiztions created in the notebooks above as well as csv files.

  #### __Reports folder:__
- This folder contains our final consolidated notebook, the respective visual outputs, our final presentation and our project write-up.
+ This folder contains our projects final reports.
+It includes a consolidated notebook of our findings, the respective visual outputs, our final presentation and our project write-up.

 * ___Final_analysis.ipynb___